Mad Libs: Predecessors of Mad Libs

 It is unclear whether the creators of Mad Libs were aware of existing games and books similar to their own.
-One such game is Revelations about my Friends, published anonymously by Fredrick A. Stokes Companies in New York in 1912.
+One such game is Revelations About My Friends, published anonymously by Fredrick A. Stokes Companies in New York in 1912.
 Like Mad Libs, the book invites the reader to choose words of different categories which then become part of a story.
-The nineteenth century parlor game "Consequences" and the surrealists' Exquisite Corpse game are also similar to Mad Libs.
+The nineteenth century parlor game "Consequences" is also similar to Mad Libs.

 Format

 Mad Libs books contain short stories on each page with many key words replaced with blanks.
-Beneath each blank is specified a category, such as "noun", "verb", "place", "celebrity", "exclamation" or "part of the body".
+Beneath each blank is specified a category, such as "noun", "verb", "School activity", "celebrity", "exclamation" or "part of the body".
 One player asks the other players, in turn, to contribute a word of the specified type for each blank, but without revealing the context for that word.
 Finally, the completed story is read aloud.
-The result is usually a sentence which is comical, surreal and/or takes on somewhat of a nonsensical tone.
+The result is usually a comedic sentence.

 Stern and Price's original Mad Libs book gives the following sentence as an example: